-A leaflet was produced for the SA Nuclear Jury because of the presence of Indigenous expert witnesses: Being Culturally Aware - Using Critical Thinking.
+A leaflet was produced for the South Australia Nuclear Jury because of the presence of Indigenous expert witnesses: Being Culturally Aware - Using Critical Thinking.
 The jury was overseen by Democracy Co.
 The leaflet was developed by Joel Levin, Aha!
-Consulting and was revised by a number of Indigenous community members and elders.
+Consulting was revised by several Indigenous community members and elders.